1c7/srt-parser-2/README.md

-(Work in Progress)
+(Work in Progress, not usable yet)
 ## srt-parser-2
 This is a SRT parser for Javascript
 It read `.srt` file into an array.

-Read this:
+Turn this:
 ```
 1
 00:00:11,544 --> 00:00:12,682
 Hello
 ```

-Turn into this:
+Into this:
 ```
 [{
     id: '1',